xcat2/xcat-core/docs/source/advanced/security/security.rst

 In some cases, you don't want your **non-root** user login to management node but still can run some xCAT commands.
 This time, you need setup a login node(i.e. remote client) for these users.

-Delow are the steps of how to set up a login node.
+Below are the steps of how to set up a login node.

 1. Install the xCAT client

-  In order to avoid stucking in dependence problem in different distro. we recommand to create repository first by referring to below links.
+  In order to avoid stucking in dependence problem in different distro.
+We recommand to create repository first by referring to below links.

   * :doc:`Configure xCAT Software Repository in RHEL</guides/install-guides/yum/configure_xcat>`